We delight in sharing hard-won knowledge; there’s always a better way.

 Real World Project Management - Designing and Delivering with Data

-On 16 March 2023 James Lea presented an APM real world webinar - Designing and Delivering with Data – transforming project delivery with data science.
+On 16 March 2023 James presented an APM real world webinar - Designing and Delivering with Data – transforming project delivery with data science.

 James asked the question: how can we deliver our complex projects and programmes with certainty and confidence?